Last updated on April 14, 2021

 If you tend to play slowly don’t be intimidated by an opponent who rushes their moves.
 Take your time and play at your own pace.
 A useful process to avoid being rushed is to consider every checker for every roll, even when the move looks obvious.
 Attempt to play your routine moves with a steady rhythm.
 However, commit only when you feel satisfied that you have made the correct decision.

 Other opponents may try and frustrate you with slow play.
 These players will roll the dice and immediately play the number, but then retract the move and make another play elsewhere.
 Again, they will change their mind and make yet another move.
 This style of gamesmanship is designed to distract and frustrate.
-They are hoping you will get irritated and rush your own play in order to make up for lost time.
+They are hoping you will get irritated and rush your own play in order to make up for the lost time.
 If you encounter a slow player, you need to apply mental discipline and consider each move carefully and at your natural pace.

 Some players like to talk and distract you by engaging in conversation or mocking your play.
 If this occurs you must remain calm and undistracted.
 Again, apply mental discipline and resist the urge to engage.
 If they talk, try not to listen, nor to fall into conversation.
 Concentrate on your game and ignore anything that intervenes.